dvdmuckle/minsh/README.md

 ### Use

-Start with ./minsh.
-Use ./minsh --help for more information.
-Use ./minsh -v to start in verbose mode.
+Start with `./minsh`.
+Use .`/minsh --help` for more information.
+Use `./minsh -v` to start in verbose mode.